Why do I feel anxious every Sunday night?

 If you treat Mondays like an unavoidable storm, your anxiety will keep feeding off that fear.
 Instead, shift your perspective.

-Start Monday with something enjoyable
+Start Monday with something enjoyable in London or anywhere else.

 Plan a small treat like a special coffee, a morning walk, or listening to an uplifting podcast.
 Having something to look forward to can change your emotional response to Mondays.